CodeScop/Oge-Mai-Field-Guide/allquests.md

 ###Still Missing Something - HuntS4

 - **Location:** Available in Luciola Forest
-- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • **Still Missing Something** • ???
+- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • **Still Missing Something** • HuntS4 Proving Your Friendship
 - **Type:** Streak, Collection
 - **Requirements:** Attain 10-day Streak, deliver all 11 Hunt Map Pieces
 - **Rewards:** Wardrobe: Hunt Map Hands https://4thewords.com/media/wardrobe/featured/male/wm&#95;872-hunt-map-hands-6024-61497.png
-- **Recommendations:**  Still waiting to see if/how this is impacted by the December release, because after all the waiting to finish this quest... nothing happens.
-At least, nothing happens right now.
-We'll see if that lasts!
-But it's worth noting that this will be the last you see of the Hunt Map Pieces.
-Farewell, o longtime companions!
+- **Recommendations:**  This unlocks the Bard and the end of the first year of the Hunt!
+Alas, it will take all your Hunt Map Pieces away (or "hurrah", if you were weirded out by that huge chunk in your inventory), but at least you'll have a Map in hand.

 ### Stingy Surprise - Balance